15 Global Climate Change

 Step 2: The visible, UV, and IR radiation, that reaches the surface converts to heat energy.
 Most students have experienced sunlight warming a surface such as a paved surface, a patio, or deck.
 When this occurs, the warmer surface thus emits more thermal radiation, which is a type of IR radiation.
 So, there is a conversion from visible, UV, and IR to just thermal IR.
 This thermal IR is what we experience as heat.
 If you have ever felt heat radiating from a fire or a hot stove top, then you have experienced thermal IR.

-Step 3: Thermal IR radiates from the earth’s surface back up into the atmosphere.
+Step 3: Thermal IR radiates from the earth’s surface back into the atmosphere.
 But since it is thermal IR instead of UV, visible, or regular IR, this thermal IR gets trapped by greenhouse gases.
-In other words, the sun’s energy leaves the Earth at a different wavelength than it enters, so, the sun’s energy is not absorbed in the lower atmosphere when energy coming in, but rather when the energy is going out.
+In other words, the sun’s energy leaves the Earth at a different wavelength than it enters, so, the sun’s energy is not absorbed in the lower atmosphere when energy is coming in, but rather when the energy is going out.
 The gases that typically do this blocking on Earth include carbon dioxide, water vapor, methane, and nitrous oxide.
 More greenhouse gases in the atmosphere results in more thermal IR being trapped.
 Explore this external link to an interactive animation on the greenhouse effect from the National Academy of Sciences.

 15.2 Evidence of Recent Climate Change

-While climate has changed many times in the past (see chapter 14.5.1 and chapter 15.3), the scientific consensus is that human activity is causing climate to change today .
+While climate has changed many times in the past (see chapter 14.5.1 and chapter 15.3), the scientific consensus is that human activity is causing climate to change today more rapidly .
 While this seems like a new idea, it has been suggested for more than 75 years .
 This section describes the evidence that scientists agree is most likely a result of anthropogenic climate change, or, human-caused climate change.
 For more information, watch this six-minute video on climate change by two professors at a North Carolina State University.

 15.2.1 Global Temperature Rise

 Some scientists suggest that anthropogenic greenhouse gases do not cause global warming since surface temperatures have not increased very much between 1998 and 2013, while greenhouse gas concentrations have continued to increase during that time period.
 However, since the oceans are absorbing most of the heat, decade-scale circulation changes (similar to La Niña) in the ocean push warmer water deeper under the surface .
-Once the absorption and circulation of the ocean is accounted for and the heat added back into surface temperatures, then the temperature increases become apparent (Figure).
+Once the absorption and circulation of the ocean is accounted for and the heat added back into surface temperatures, then the temperature increases become apparent as shown in the above figure.
 Furthermore, this ocean heat storage is temporary, as reflected in the record-breaking warm years of 2014-2016.
 Indeed, with this temporary ocean storage effect, 15 of the first 16 years of the 21st century have been the hottest in recorded history.

 15.2.2 Carbon Dioxide